A glossary of inside jokes and references from the No Laying Up podcast

 animated version

 of the golden golfer trophy given to the winner of the event.
-Juxtaposed to the normally stodgy
+Juxtaposed against the normally stodgy

 production, it was a rather bizarre element of the broadcast and took on a life of its own in